Pacific parent representation on the boards of trustees

 How We Are Going

-In 2018, there were 524 schools with sufficient numbers of Pacific students that, for the students to be fairly represented, we would expect to have at least one Pacific parent on the school board of trustees.
-This expectation is based both on the number of Pacific students and the number of positions on the board.
+In 2019, there were 503 schools with sufficient number of Pacific students to expect at least one Pacific parent representative on the school board.
+This expectation on the school is based both on the number of Pacific students and the number of positions on the board.

-Demographics, such as family size, may contribute to this under-representation.
-Based on the Population Census 2013, for every 10 school aged Pacific children (5-19 years old) there are 9 Pacific adults aged 25 to 49.
-In comparison there are 17 non-Pacific adults for every 10 non-Pacific children.
+Demographics, such as family size, may contribute to the under-representation of Pacific parents in the boards.
+Based on the Population Census 2018, for every 10 school aged Pacific children (5-19 years old) there are 12 Pacific adults aged 25 to 49.
+In comparison there are 20 adults for every 10 children of the total population.

 Where To Find Out More